 The best island near Rome for… going where the locals go: Ponza

-I can’t believe I’ve gotten into year five of this blog (or my travel-writing career, for that matter) without having published a word about Ponza.
+I can’t believe I’ve gotten into year five of this blog without having published a word about Ponza.
 For shame!
-When it comes to Mediterranean islands, it’s easily one of Italy’s best-kept secrets… from international tourists, that is.
+When it comes to Mediterranean islands, and especially islands near Rome, it’s easily one of Italy’s best-kept secrets… from international tourists, that is.

-Romans, on the other hand, know Ponza well: in fact, the well-heeled have been visiting the island for more than 2,000 years, drawn by its lush, volcanic greenery, striking cliffs and, of course, bright-blue sea.
-(Fun fact: the island gets its name from a local legend which holds that Pontius Pilate’s own family had a villa here).
+Romans, on the other hand, know Ponza well.
+In fact, the well-heeled have been visiting the island for more than 2,000 years, drawn by its lush, volcanic greenery, striking cliffs and, of course, bright-blue sea.
+(Fun fact: Ponza gets its name from a local legend which holds that Pontius Pilate’s own family had a villa here).

 Although its villages are lovely, Ponza’s main attraction is, of course, the natural scenery.
 Don’t miss the Chaia di Luna (above), a crescent of cliffs plunging into the sea where Circe, the sorceress, was said to have seduced Odysseus.
 In-the-know-Italians also flock to Spiaggia di Frontone, which you take a ferry to from Porto, and stay until the evening, hanging out at the laid-back bars and beach clubs.